-• Finish work at playtimes- (KS1 am/ pm, KS2 am).
-This should be overseen by classroom staff or if on playground duty, parallel classroom staff.

-• Miss part of a playtime/ all of play time- Staffed as above.
-Adults think about how much time the behaviour warrants e.g. aggressive behaviour would not simply be five minutes missed.

-• Finish work/ miss part or all of lunch time- Children missing any lunchtime should be taken to a member of the leadership team. • Directed to time out- Child takes work into the parallel class.
+- Finish work at playtimes- (KS1 am/pm, KS2 am).
+This should be overseen by classroom staff or, if they are on playground duty, parallel classroom staff. - Miss part of a playtime/ all of play time- Staffed as above.
+Adults think about how much time the behaviour warrants e.g. aggressive behaviour would not simply be five minutes missed. - Finish work/ miss part or all of lunch time- Children missing any lunchtime should be taken to a member of the leadership team. - Directed to time out- Child takes work into the parallel class.
 This could be a sanction for a KS2 child in the afternoon as there is no play time.
 But it can also be used as a KS1 sanction.
 In EYFS this may be time stood next to an adult or time out of the classroom with a member of staff.
-If the child refuses to have 'time out', or are too dysregulated, seek support from the nearest adult or if alone call for a member of SLT.
+If the child refuses to have 'time out', or are too dysregulated, seek support from the nearest adult or if alone call for a member of SLT repairing harm and building relationships.
+Not every incident will need a full restorative conversation.
+However, we aim to work in a restorative way when addressing poor behaviour by working with children.
+We often use the 3Es (Engage, Explain, Explain) to frame our conversations.

-4 Restore/ Repair
+Restore/ Repair